Moesif/moesifdjango/README.md

 ```

 ## Configuration options
 The following sections describe the available configuration options for this middleware.
 You have to set these options in a Python dictionary `MOESIF_MIDDLEWARE`.
-See the [example Django application](https://github.com/Moesif/moesifdjangoexample/blob/af79999760bcbab4421b05c6525c5b10d274b2f8/mysite/mysite/settings.py#L163) for better understanding.
+See the [examples](#examples) for better understanding.

 #### `APPLICATION_ID` (Required)
 <table>